-Choosing what to plant
+Choosing what tomato varieties to plant

 Before starting your tomato garden you’ll need to decide whether or not you want to start your tomatoes from seed you buy tomato starts from your local nursery or garden supply store.
 I like to start my own seeds, or have another local gardener start them for me.
 By starting your own seeds you’ll get to pick which varieties you want to grow and you can use seeds that you have collected from gardens past.
-For more on seed saving this article is great!

 Harden off seedlings.
 Hardening off means slowly acclimating young seedlings to outdoor conditions.
 Introduce them to the outdoors a little bit each day.
 Be sure to put them inside if there is any risk of frost.
 Check your local growing regions last frost forecast, tomatoes will not survive freezing temperatures.